mludorf/mludorf/README.md

 - 👋 Hi, I’m Manuela Ludorf
-- 👀 I’m interested in Music
+- 👀 I’m interested in Coding, Music and books and poems
 - 🌱 I’m currently learning Azure and Cloud

 <!---